mahdi-shojaee/parlo/charts/benchmark/benchmark_configuration_guide.md

 4. `funcName`: The name of the parallel function to benchmark.
    - Example: `parlo.ParMin`

+5. `immutable`: A boolean indicating whether the function modifies its input slice.
+   - `true`: The function does not modify its input (e.g., Min, Max, Filter)
+   - `false`: The function modifies its input (e.g., Sort, SortFunc)
+   - Example: `immutable: true`

+6. `typeArgs` (optional): A string specifying the generic type arguments for functions that require them.
+   - Used for functions with multiple generic type parameters
+   - Format: Comma-separated list of Go types
+   - Example: `typeArgs: "[]int, []int"` for Map functions that convert between slice types

-5. `scenarios`: An array of scenario configurations for the benchmark.
+7. `scenarios`: An array of scenario configurations for the benchmark.

 ### Scenario Configuration